-2.59 According to the District Council the Economic Development Plan is a 'doing document' and sets out what to do in the Dales for the Dales.
+2.59 According to the District Council, the Economic Development Plan is a 'doing document' and sets out what needs to be done in the Dales for the Dales.
+The main aim of the plan is to enable the creation of more high value jobs, with the key priorities being growth of micro businesses.
+The aim is also to unlock stalled land and vacant employment sites to increase the vibrancy of market towns and increase their value as employment and service centres.
 The Plan sets out for Derbyshire Dales:

-- The evidence of need; - Where wider strategies fail to meet local needs; - Actions where we can fill those gaps ourselves; - Actions where we are working with others to fill those gaps; and - Outcomes to be achieved from investments and actions (e.g. how many more higher-value jobs will be created) - 2.60 The main aim of the plan is to 'enable the creation of more 'higher value jobs' within the Derbyshire Dales district.
-It also identifies four priorities of 'Growing micro-businesses' enabling 'Vibrant market towns as employment and service centres' ensuring broadband speed and access in rural communities and increasing employment opportunities for younger residents.
+- The evidence of need; - Where wider strategies fail to meet local needs; - Actions where we can fill those gaps ourselves; - Actions where we are working with others to fill those gaps; and - Outcomes to be achieved from investments and actions (e.g. how many more higher-value jobs will be created) - 2.60 The main aim of the plan is to 'enable the creation of more high value jobs' within the Derbyshire Dales District.
+It also identifies the four priorities of 'Growing micro-business' enabling 'Vibrant market towns as employment and service centres' 'ensuring broadband speed and access in rural communities' and 'increasing employment opportunities for younger residents'.
 The Plan also sets out the need to unlock stalled and vacant employment sites. - 2.61 The Plan also identifies key sectors which have significant existing employment and also the opportunity of high-value growth.
-These include: - Manufacturing; - Visitor Economy; and - Knowledge based and creative industries. - 2.62 The plan also identifies a number of major economic growth sites, the only one of which in Bakewell was the Riverside Business Park. - 2.63 Finally the Economic Plan sets out four indicators of success which are: - · Growth in higher-value jobs - o Manufacturing, professional, scientific and technical jobs to grow by 300 by 2020 - Growth in workplace earnings - o Closing median earning differential with county figure - Growth in Gross Value Added (GVA) - o from £1,421m in 2010 to £1,600m by 2020 - Growth in occupied Employment Land - o By 5 Hectares
+These include: - Manufacturing; - Visitor Economy; and - Knowledge based and creative industries. - 2.62 The plan also identifies a number of major economic growth sites, of which the only one in Bakewell is the Riverside Business Park. - 2.63 Finally the Economic Plan sets out four indicators of success which are: - Growth in higher-value jobs - o Manufacturing, professional, scientific and technical jobs to grow by 300 by 2020 - Growth in workplace earnings - Closing median earning differential with county figure - Growth in Gross Value Added (GVA) - o from £1,421m in 2010 to £1,600m by 2020 - Growth in occupied Employment Land - o By 5 Hectares

-Enterprise Peak District Peak District Outline Economic Growth Package (Feb 2014)
+Enterprise Peak District - Peak District Outline Economic Growth Package (Feb 2014)

-- 2.64 The ultimate aim of the Economic Growth Package was to produce a document which partners could agree to and which could be used to consult with the LEPs over how interventions that deliver mutual benefit to the LEPs and the Peak District could potentially be supported. - 2.65 The Peak District framework for the Economic Growth Package is structured on four, interlocking, programme areas (reflecting on LEP objectives), each of which encompasses a number of proposed interventions.
-The four programme areas are:
+2.64 The ultimate aim of the Economic Growth Package is to produce a document which partners agree, and which could be used to consult with the LEPs over how interventions that deliver mutual benefit to the LEPs and the Peak District could potentially be supported.

-- Growing new and existing businesses; - Targeting business sectors to grow the economy; - o (e.g. manufacturing, low carbon and the visitor economy) - Developing skills for businesses growth; and - Developing infrastructure to support business growth. - 2.66 There are also eight priority interventions selected for further development.
+- 2.65 The Peak District framework for the Economic Growth Package is structured on four, interlocking, programme areas (reflecting on LEP objectives), each of which encompasses a number of proposed interventions.
+The four programme areas are: - · Growing new and existing businesses; - Targeting business sectors to grow the economy; - o (e.g. manufacturing, low carbon and the visitor economy) - Developing skills for businesses growth; and - Developing infrastructure to support business growth. - 2.66 There are also eight priority interventions selected for further development.
 This includes the Bakewell Riverside Business Site (sic).
-This is identified as an area in which for up front infrastructure development (Bridge and Spur Road) could open up sites to the market. - 2.67 The Riverside area is also highlighted as a "good example of providing business space to allow local companies to grow with Thornbridge Brewery illustrating what success can look like as it has grown from nothing to a turnover of c£10m pa over ten years".
-Adding that providing support to physical development would "allow this type of space for business growth to be provided".
+This is identified as an area where up front infrastructure development (Bridge and Spur Road) could open up sites to the market. - 2.67 The Riverside area is also highlighted as a "good example of providing business space to allow local companies to grow, with Thornbridge Brewery illustrating what success can look like as it has grown from nothing to a turnover of c£10m pa over ten years".
+In addition, it states that providing support to physical development would "allow this type of space for business growth to be provided".